linuxonly1993/40g_nic_infiniband/README.md

 ### Run multiple instances of iperf3
 On each machine start iperf3 (in server and client modes respectively) adding the **```-p <port_num>```** option to choose a port different from the iperf3 default **5201**

-## Questions and Answers
-### Why can't I see the full 56 GBit/sec or 60 GBit/sec bandwidth?
-- IP over Infiniband limitations
-- Number and power of CPUs
-- Available RAM
-- Limitations of the measurement tool (```iperf3```)

-### Both my Mellanox cards have TWO 40 GBit ports, can I bond them to get double the bandwidth?
-No - Linux kernel bonding only supports Level 1 protocols, and Infiniband is not a Level 1 protocol.

-You are also limited by the maximum bandwidth supported by your PCI-Express slot.

 # Background